Preetha-PR/automation-test-challenge/README.md

 ## Configuration
 -For Web UI Testing - Locate and update the `config.properties` file with the required browser, application URL, required report generation details, retrying failed test cases in the src/test/resources/config.properties.
 -For API Testing - Locate and update the `api-config.properties` file with the base URL and necessary endpoints in the src/test/resources/api-config.properties.
-- Update the testmanager excel in the src/test/resources/testmanager.xlsx with the test data and test case details.
+- Update the ‘testmanager’ excel in the src/test/resources/testmanager.xlsx with the test data and test case details.
 Please make sure to have the test method name mentioned in both TestCaseManager and TestData sheets.

 ## Writing Tests
 - Write your Selenium and Rest Assured tests using Java in the `src/test/java` directory.
 - Define your test cases and associate them with the data in Excel files.

 ## Running Tests
 - Open Bash and navigate to the downloaded project directory.
 To trigger the tests, run the command ‘bash run_tests.sh’.
-This Bash script is available in the project root directory.
+The Bash script ‘run_tests.sh’ is available in the project root directory.
 The script checks for the Java and Maven installation in order to run the tests.
 - Alternatively, use the following Maven command to execute the tests from cmd window navigating to project root folder: mvn clean test
 - Choose the tests in the ‘TestManager’ excel and TestNG will automatically pick up tests based on the `testng.xml` configuration.